 From time to time, organisations take individuals on, usually young people, for work experience or internships as the arrangement is sometimes referred to.
 In this guidance note, we explore the legal issues that you need to be aware of when providing work experience.
-The note assumes that the work experience is being provided to individuals over school leaving age and as not part of any full-time education placement scheme.
+The note assumes that the work experience is being provided to individuals over school leaving age and not as part of any full-time education placement scheme.
 If you are offering work experience to individuals under school leaving age or on such a placement scheme, please contact your HR Rely advisor for more information.

 It is often assumed that if an individual comes to an organisation on work experience, they have no employment rights.
-This is not necessarily the case and so, if an organisation wants to avoid the individual acquiring employment rights, it needs to be very careful in the arrangements that it puts in place.
-Remember, if the individual could be said to be an employee or a worker, they will be entitled to various employment rights, e.g., a right to paid annual leave, the right to receive national minimum wage for workers and for employees the additional rights to minimum notice and to claim unfair dismissal to name but a few.
+This is not necessarily the case, and so if an organisation wants to avoid the individual acquiring employment rights, it needs to be very careful in the arrangements that it puts in place.
+Remember, if the individual could be said to be an employee or a worker, they will be entitled to various employment rights, e.g., a right to paid annual leave, the right to receive national minimum wage for workers and for employees, the additional rights to minimum notice, and to claim unfair dismissal to name but a few.

 For the individual to be an employee, they will work under a contract of service which is an agreement, not necessarily in writing, in which they will provide work in return for pay and will be under the organisation’s direction or control.
-For an individual to be a worker, then, again, there must be a contract between them and the organisation, not necessarily in writing, in which they undertake to personally carry out work or services for the organisation.
+For an individual to be a worker, then again there must be a contract between them and the organisation, not necessarily in writing, in which they undertake to personally carry out work or services for the organisation.

 To try and avoid an individual acquiring employee or worker status, an organisation should take steps to ensure that the four elements of a contract, i.e., offer, acceptance, consideration and intention to create legal relations, are not made out.
 Ultimately, whether an individual is a worker or employee will depend on the facts of the particular case, but the following are prudent measures for an organisation to take: